-- 1. Provide access to ongoing training and development - 2.
-Inform and consult with parents and encourage the participation of families in child protection issues - 3.
-Establish supporting procedure for fulfilling mandatory reporting obligations - 4.
+1. Provide access to ongoing training and development

+2. Inform and consult with parents and encourage the participation of families in child protection issues

+- 3. Establish supporting procedure for fulfilling mandatory reporting obligations - 4.
 Monitor, evaluate and review our Child Protection Policy and procedures. - 5.
-Review policy and procedures at the beginning of every year.
+Review policy and procedures annually.